Stavro-Purdie/Automated-Followspot-System/README.md

   2. Convert your ReID PyTorch checkpoint to Core ML (for example, with `coremltools.convert` or a custom script) and place the produced `.mlpackage` in `reid/models/`.

   3. Toggle `coreml_reid_enabled` to `true`.
+You can do this visually from the launcher or by editing the JSON directly.
 The loader will verify the model on startup and fall back to the Torch backend if anything goes wrong.

 When Core ML is active, Torch-based ReID inference can be skipped entirely (`coreml_skip_torch: true`) so the pipeline uses only the Neural Engine for embeddings while the detector continues to run on MPS.